Manishearth/starcon-presentation/talk.md

 ♫

-So our first step was to insert _some_ backdoor into the compiler.
+So my first step was to insert _some_ backdoor into the compiler.
 I didn't want to do the entire attack at once since I wasn't yet quite sure how to do it, so I instead wrote a simple backdoor that replaces strings that say "hello world" with the equivalent in my native language (जगाला नमस्कार).

 The code in this slide is pseudocode; the original Rust code is a bit more complex but the underlying principle is the same.
 I'll link to a long-form blog post at the end of this talk that contains the actual Rust code if you're interested.